MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 SvcParamKey=SvcParamValue pairs, represented as:

 * a 2 octet field containing the SvcParamKey as an integer in network byte order.
+(See {{iana-keys}} for the defined values.)
 * a 2 octet field containing the length of the SvcParamValue as an integer between 0 and 65535 in network byte order (but constrained by the RDATA and DNS message sizes).
-* an octet string of the length defined by the previous field.
+* an octet string of this length whose contents are in a format determined by the SvcParamKey.

 SvcParamKeys SHALL appear in increasing numeric order.